gostudent/Letsgo/_posts/2018-01-17-implementation-of-sieve-inGO.md

 - If any integer  is composite, then  has a prime divisor less than or equal to .

- -Since for any number  in the list, we are looking all prime numbers up to , we are indeed separating all composite numbers.
+- Since for any number  in the list, we are looking all prime numbers up to , we are indeed separating all composite numbers.
  Hence Sieve of Eratosthenes generates all primes numbers less than the upper limit.

  ## Code for implementaion of queue data structure in GO :